DISMGryphons/YCEP-MiniComp/challenges/forensics/It Can Be Worse/README.md

 # It Can Be Worse
 ## Question Text
-> Warning Advanced Challenge, Proceed with caution
+> Warning: This is an  Advanced Challenge.
+Attempt only if you have completed everything else

 I managed to clone our target's usb, I need you to do a forensics analysis on it.

 ### Hints (Optional)
-1. Ext4 is the filesystem
-2. secret file is a png file
-3. Something is wrong with the png file signature
+1. Something is wrong with the png file signature

 ## Distribution
 - itcanbeworse.dd